 - 1 cup sour cream

-- 1 packet ranch seasoning mix
+- 1 packet ranch seasoning mix (see notes for substitutions)

 - 2 cups shredded cheese